Summary:

 Rick Archer: Welcome to Buddha at the Gas Pump.
 My name is Rick Archer.
-Buddha at the Gas Pump is an ongoing series of conversations with spiritually Awakening people.
+Buddha at the Gas Pump is an ongoing series of conversations with spiritually awakening people.
 My guest today is Anita Moorjani.
 And she is number 600.
 So, I’ve done 600 of these now.
-It’s funny you were things were shuffled around, and at one point you were going to be 600.
-And then you’re going to be 599.
-But then things got shuffled again.
-And so you’re number 600.
+It’s funny, things were shuffled around, and at one point you were going to be 600.
+And then you were going to be 599.
+But then things got shuffled again, and so you’re number 600.
 Congratulations.
-Most of you are probably aware of who indeed is.
-She, I did interview her nine years ago.
-But aside from that, you probably know of her she’s the best New York Times bestselling author of several books, I’ll read their titles here and the order she published them, ‘Dying to be me.
-My journey from cancer to near death to true healing’.
-‘What if this is heaven?
-How Our Cultural Myths Prevent Us from Experiencing Heaven on Earth.
-And ‘Sensitive is the new strong – The power of empaths in an increasingly harsh world’.
-Anita is a beloved international speaker, she lives in the US with her husband, Danny, and has dedicated her life to empowering the minds and hearts of people with her story of courage and transformation.
+Most of you are probably aware of who Anita is.
+I did interview her nine years ago.
+But aside from that, you probably know she’s the New York Times bestselling author of several books, I’ll read their titles here and the order she published them.
+“Dying to be Me: My Journey from Cancer to Near Death to True Healing”, “What if This is Heaven?
+How Our Cultural Myths Prevent Us from Experiencing Heaven on Earth”, and “Sensitive is the New Strong: The Power of Empaths in an Increasingly Harsh World”.
+Anita is a beloved international speaker.
+She lives in the US with her husband, Danny, and has dedicated her life to empowering the minds and hearts of people with her story of courage and transformation.
 She was born in Singapore to Indian parents and grew up in Hong Kong speaking English, Cantonese, and an Indian dialect simultaneously.
 Prior to her near-death experience, she worked in the corporate world.
-So your near-death experience now, again, you know, most people will know about this, but you know, who knows, maybe 25% of the audience hasn’t heard about it.
+So, your near-death experience, again, most people will know about this, but who knows, maybe 25% of the audience hasn’t heard about it.
 So I thought we might want to start by just a quick recap of that.
 And then we’ll go on to other things.

 Anita Moorjani: Okay.
 Sure.
-So in February of 2006, I was facing end-stage cancer lymphoma.
-So it was beyond stage four, I was in the final stages, where at that point, so I had lymphoma.
-So I had tumors, the size of golf balls, from the base of my skull, all around my neck, under my arms, to my chest, and all the way down to my abdomen.
+So in February of 2006, I was facing end-stage cancer, lymphoma.
+So it was beyond stage four, I was in the final stages.
+So I had lymphoma.
+I had tumors, the size of golf balls, from the base of my skull, all around my neck, under my arms, to my chest, and all the way down to my abdomen.
 Because the cancer had metastasized and spread throughout my body.
 My lungs were filled with fluid, my body stopped absorbing nutrition.
 So I weighed about 85 pounds, I was like a skeleton.
 And because my body was no longer absorbing nutrition, I couldn’t even walk.
 My legs didn’t even have the strength to hold up my physical body weight.
 So I was always either sitting down or lying down.

 Rick Archer: As I recall you said your neck didn’t have the strength to hold up your head.
 Your head was like a bowling ball that you couldn’t hold up.

-Anita Moorjani: Exactly, I couldn’t even hold up my head, it was always my head was down like that exactly.
+Anita Moorjani: Exactly, I couldn’t even hold up my head, my head was down like that, exactly.
 Good memory.
-And, and if I would lie flat on the bed, I would choke on my old own fluid because my lungs were filled with fluid.
+And if I would lie flat on the bed, I would choke on my old own fluid because my lungs were filled with fluid.
 So I had to be propped up all the time.
 And I was in so much pain and so much discomfort.
 And I was in so much fear, I feared the disease, I feared the treatments, I feared death.
 And so life was just awful.
 And then my organs started to shut down, my kidneys shut down and my organs were now shutting down one by one.
-And on February the second 2006, I fell into a coma.
+And on February 2nd 2006, I fell into a coma.
 And that’s when the doctors told my family that these were my final hours and that I was not going to make it through the night into the next day.
 And so basically, I was going through the dying process.
-And while my family were around me and they were distraught.
-What nobody realized was that I had actually left my body.
+And while my family were around me and they were distraught, what nobody realized was that I had actually left my body.
 When my body went into the coma, my spirit actually left my physical body and I was aware of everything that was going on around me.
 I was aware of everything that was going on around my physical body.
-My I was aware of my family members that were in the room, but I was aware of stuff that was Beyond the room that we were in.
+I was aware of my family members that were in the room, but I was aware of stuff that was beyond the room that we were in.

 Rick Archer: Like your brother coming from India or something, right?

 Anita Moorjani: Yes, my brother was on a plane from India.
-So this was happening to me in a hospital in Hong Kong, my brother was on a plane in India and was trying to get on actually was trying to get on a flight to reach me, before I actually died.
+So this was happening to me in a hospital in Hong Kong, my brother was on a plane in India and actually was trying to get on a flight to reach me, before I actually died.
 And I remember even feeling that I need to stay alive until he gets here, I didn’t want to be dead after before he got there.
 So I remember even feeling that.
-And I was aware of conversations that were taking place between my husband and the doctor, outside the hospital room, down the hallway, and what and what they were telling him, so I was aware of all of that, but even beyond this physical world, so even beyond being aware of my brother getting on a plane and trying to see me, I became aware that there were other beings that were around me, who were looking out for me.
-And these other beings were, they were, I recognized some of them.
-So they were spirit, I felt the presence of all these other spiritual beings.
+And I was aware of conversations that were taking place between my husband and the doctor, outside the hospital room, down the hallway, and what they were telling him, so I was aware of all of that, but even beyond this physical world, so even beyond being aware of my brother getting on a plane and trying to see me, I became aware that there were other beings that were around me, who were looking out for me.
+And these other beings, I recognized some of them.
+So they were spirit.
+I felt the presence of all these other spiritual beings.
 And one of them was my deceased father.
 Another one was my best friend who had died two years prior.
 But there were many other beings who I didn’t recognize.
 And there they all were to greet me.
 And all I felt from them was pure, unconditional love.

-Rick Archer: When you say you recognize Anita, was there a visual component to it?
+Rick Archer: When you say you recognized, Anita, was there a visual component to it?
 So you could see your father with his mustache if he had one or whatever?
-Or was it more of kind of just an intuitive, non-visual thing?
+Or was it more of just an intuitive, non-visual thing?

 Anita Moorjani: It was non-visual because we don’t have physical eyes.
-So even when I was aware of everything that was happening in the hospital room, and my brother or you know, flying in, it’s, you can see them but you’re not looking with physical eyes.
+So even when I was aware of everything that was happening in the hospital room, and my brother flying in, you can see them but you’re not looking with physical eyes.

 Rick Archer: But even with subtle eyes, was there any visual element?

-Anita Moorjani: There was a visual element attached to it, but not it doesn’t, it didn’t make them physical.
-So like, say, with my dad, when I would recognize my dad, it was more like, if I put it into something that could be understood here, it was almost like my dad didn’t exist in, in physical in the physical sense.
+Anita Moorjani: There was a visual element attached to it, but it didn’t make them physical.
+So like, say, with my dad, when I would recognize my dad, it was more like, if I put it into something that could be understood here, it was almost like my dad didn’t exist in the physical sense.
 But it was like, I am made known that that is my dad.
 And the vision I get is the vision of my dad.
 But it’s not physically him.
-But it is just an essence.
+It is just an essence.
 And yet, I knew it was him.
-It’s like, the way that it’s almost like their essence and your essence merges and you know, everything that they want you to know.
+It’s almost like their essence and your essence merge and you know everything that they want you to know.
 And then you get a visual of who it is.
-And the vision is of how you last for me it was of how I last remembered them so that I would recognize them.
+And for me it was of how I last remembered them, so that I would recognize them.
 So I was aware that it was my dad, it was made known to me that that was my dad.
 And then with my best friend.
 I knew that that was her.
 And it was like our essences merged.
-And I felt from all the beings that were around me.
-And it felt like I felt just pure, unconditional love.
+And I felt from all the beings that were around me, I felt just pure, unconditional love.
 And the word unconditional is almost redundant.
 Because if love is conditional, then it’s not love.
 But I felt a kind of love that I’ve never felt in physical life before.
 Because for the first time, it felt like I didn’t have to do anything to prove myself.
 I was loved just because I existed.
 It was just the most incredible kind of love.
-And it felt like it was coming not just from the souls or the essences of the deceased people that were around me.
-But it felt like that love was coming from the whole universe.
+And it felt like it was coming not just from the souls or the essences of the deceased people that were around me, but it felt like that love was coming from the whole universe.
 Like I was bathed in it.
-It was like it was from source from God from the universe.
+It was like it was from source, from God, from the universe.
 I was loved just because I existed and I was just bathed in this feeling of love.

-Rick Archer: Sometimes I’ll remember experience subjective experiences, or even dreams that I had years or even decades ago and I can just tune into them and they’re very vivid again, is that kind of the way it is for you now with this experience.
-Can you just sort of shift your attention to it and the whole thing comes to life?
+Rick Archer: Sometimes I’ll remember subjective experiences, or even dreams, that I had years or even decades ago and I can just tune into them and they’re very vivid again.
+Is that kind of the way it is for you now with this experience?
+Can you just shift your attention to it and the whole thing comes to life?

 Rick Archer: That makes sense.
 Did having had that experience kind of open up a portal or a channel or something so that even now, the experience is not so much a memory of something that happened a decade ago or whatever, but it’s something you can kind of tap into any time or you are all the time?

 Rick Archer: Yeah.
-So just whatever you whatever was opened up, it just keeps flowing through and enriching your life moment to moment.
+So whatever was opened up, it just keeps flowing through and enriching your life moment to moment.

 Anita Moorjani: Yes, exactly.
 100% That’s exactly what it is.

 Rick Archer: Yeah.
 Good.
 Okay.
-And so to wrap up that story, you came out of the NDE, you know, nobody expected you to live but you, there you are, you came back and tell us what happened next.
+And so to wrap up that story, you came out of the NDE, nobody expected you to live but there you are, you came back, and tell us what happened next.

 Anita Moorjani: Exactly.
 But I was given a choice as to whether to come back here or not.
 And at first, I didn’t want to come back into my physical body because it was so beautiful on the other side, and my body was dying and my family was suffering, I thought there’s no reason to come back.
-But then when I realized I was made to understand that, now that I knew why I had got sick, that I was made to understand that my body would heal very quickly if I chose to come back.
-And I also became aware that we are all much more powerful than we have led been led to believe.
-And I realized that I hadn’t completed my purpose yet, and that my purpose was linked to my husband’s purpose Danny’s purpose.
+But then when I realized, or I was made to understand that, now that I knew why I had got sick, I was made to understand that my body would heal very quickly if I chose to come back.
+And I also became aware that we are all much more powerful than we have been led to believe.
+And I realized that I hadn’t completed my purpose yet, and that my purpose was linked to my husband’s purpose, Danny’s purpose.
 And if I didn’t come back, he wouldn’t be able to complete his purpose either.
 So with all of that understanding, I chose to come back.
-And when I made that choice, my dad said to me, now that you know this truth, and now that you made this choice, go back and live your life fearlessly.
+And when I made that choice, my dad said to me, “now that you know this truth, and now that you made this choice, go back and live your life fearlessly.”
 And so that’s when I started opening my eyes and coming out of the coma.
 And I’d been in the coma for about 36 hours.
-And my but after coming out of the coma, my body started to heal very, very rapidly and the doctors could not understand it, and they couldn’t figure out what was happening.
-But in five weeks, I was released from the hospital to go home and live my life cancer-free and that was in March of 2006.
+But after coming out of the coma, my body started to heal very, very rapidly and the doctors could not understand it, and they couldn’t figure out what was happening.
+But in five weeks, I was released from the hospital to go home and live my life cancer-free, and that was in March of 2006.

 Rick Archer: It’s fantastic.
-Essentially, you should mention purpose, the interview that I did previous to this one was with Steven Cope, and it was all about Dharma and how to what Dharma is and how to live your Dharma and how to find your Dharma and all that stuff.
+It’s interesting you should mention purpose, the interview that I did previous to this one was with Steven Cope, and it was all about dharma and what dharma is and how to live your dharma and how to find your dharma and all that stuff.
 And maybe you and I could get into that as well as we go along.

 Rick Archer: Brownie points.